Deyalsingh defends covid19 record

 Disputing Deyalsingh’s statement that the UNC had sabotaged the government’s vaccination efforts, Gopeesingh said he had advised the population to take the Sinopharm vaccine.

-Gopeesingh criticised government’s handling of the pandemic, citing the report prepared by the committee appointed to investigate the factors contributing to clinical outcomes of covid-19 patients in TT.
+Gopeesingh criticised government’s handling of the pandemic, citing the report prepared by the committee appointed to investigate the factors contributing to clinical outcomes of covid-19 patients.

 Gopeesing joined with his colleague Senator David Nakhid in calling for a commission of enquiry into government’s management of the pandemic.